CAN seeks improvement in Nigeria’s internal, external security

 The Christian Association of Nigeria (CAN), has appealed to relevant authorities to take steps aimed at improving the country’s internal and external security so as to curb the worsening activities of insurgents and bandits.

 CAN President, Archbishop Daniel Okoh made the appeal in a statement on Saturday in Abuja while condoling with the entire Catholic Church over the death of Fr.
-Isaac Achi, the Parish Priest of SS Peter and Paul Church, Kafin-Koro in Paikoro Local Government Area of Niger State who was lynched and then burnt by bandits a few days ago.
+Isaac Achi, the Parish Priest of SS Peter and Paul Church, Kafin-Koro in Paikoro Local Government Area of Niger State who was lynched to death by bandits a few days ago.

 The statement reads partly: “Fr.
 Achi, who was buried on Friday, has earned his place as a committed servant of God and minister of the gospel of our Lord Jesus Christ on account of the high standards of ethics and devotion with which he discharged his responsibilities as a religious leader.